bradleymackey/vault-ios/Vault/Sources/VaultSettings/Resources/en.lproj/About-Backups.md

 ## How can I keep my data safe?

-To safeguard against data loss, Vault allows you to create secure backups of your codes.
+To safeguard against data loss, Vault allows you to create secure backups of your data.
-You can back up your codes by printing them on paper, which can then be stored securely offline in a safe or other secure location.
+You can back up your data by exporting to a PDF, which can then be stored securely offline in a safe or other secure location.
 This method ensures that you have a tangible, offline copy of your codes that is immune to digital threats.

 For added security, all backups are required to be encrypted with a password.